issacsamalex/taskbuddy/README.md

 ## Demo 💻

 This project is deployed on Vercel.
-You can access it here.
+You can access it <a href="https://taskbuddy-one.vercel.app/" target="_blank">here</a>.

 ## Features ✨